madhur/madhur.github.com/_posts/2022-02-27-linux-gui-tips.markdown

 If you want the user to get the option to choose the session before logging in, better install the greeter such as [lightdm-gtk-greeter](https://github.com/Xubuntu/lightdm-gtk-greeter) for [LightDM](https://github.com/canonical/lightdm) display manager.
 There are others available similarly for [GDM](https://wiki.gnome.org/Projects/GDM) display manager

 There are various suggestions to user `~/.xinitrc` .
 Note that this file is not used in case of interactive graphical login.
-It is only used whn starting from terminal such as `startx`
+It is only used when starting from terminal such as `startx`